66868686/PlayCover-Legacy/README.md

 If you have access to versions not listed in the repo, pleae fork the repo, add the files, and make a pull request.<br>
-Thanks to willbill#0001 for proving most of the verions.
+Thanks to [williamli0707](https://github.com/williamli0707) for proving most of the versions.

 "Not an archive but a legacy" ~ roeegh